 For everything else, you can concoct your own content recipes with IFTTT and Zapier.

-from $15 per month
+from $5 per month

-Registered non-profits receive a 50% discount on all Buffer Plans - nice touch!
+Registered non-profits receive a 50% discount on all Buffer plans - nice touch!

-The Buffer help centre has fielded just about every question over the years so is a great resource.
+Buffer’s Help Centre has fielded just about every question over the years so is a great resource.
 It’s backed up by very responsive support on social (of course!) or email.

 An underrated bonus of becoming a user is the Buffer Community – a place to chat with other social addicts, exchange ideas and strategies, and improve your craft.
 The community is open and supportive, so whatever level you’re at, you’ll be growing together.

-You see, behind Buffer’s glossy public persona lies a deceptively simple tool.
+Buffer is a deceptively simple tool.
 No showstopping features.
 No silver social media bullet.
 Instead Buffer on focuses on a core set of basic features and makes sure it does them better than anybody else.
 All with the aim of building healthy social media habits.

 It’s designed to help you put a system in place to source content (thanks integrations!), organise the troops, tailor to each social network and optimise your publishing schedule.
 In other words, a well-oiled social media marketing machine at your disposal.

 Plus, if you’re building your brand around Instagram, you’re in luck, as Buffer is too.
 With Stories, Shop Grids, Tagging and First Comments, you’ve everything you need to delight your followers and grow your business.
-Its Analyze arm also deserves special mention.
-Sure, it’s early days, but Buffer is doubling-down on growth insights and finding the root cause of sales – something we all should be doing.